cgoettel/bible/README.md

 - Kadesh-Barne'a.
 But always differentiate when the text says "Kadesh" instead of "Kadesh-Barne'a".
 - Law (when referring to the Mosaic Law)
 - Lord of Hosts
+- Paran desert (it's not the name of a desert, it's the desert of Paran, so don't capitalize "desert")
 - Promised Land
 - relevant pronouns (He, Him, Me, My, etc.) that refer to the Lord
 - Sabbath (depending on context)